CdSecure/azure-network-protocols/README.md

 <img width="1800" alt="Screenshot 2024-11-04 at 2 02 47 PM" src="https://github.com/user-attachments/assets/21dc3fb8-d944-4631-9115-9430810ac579">

+Completing the SSH Connection

-- You will get a message to type in the password of the Linux user, it will be invisable but once you type it and hit enter you should see below.
+- You will be prompted to enter the password for the Linux user account.
+Although the password input will be invisible, type it and press Enter.

-- This now means we are connected to the Linux machine via the windows machine
+- This confirms that you are now connected to the Linux machine via the Windows machine.

-- If you type host name, you'll see the Linux VMs hostname, and in the background you can the data packets being updated.
+- By typing hostname, you will see the Linux VM's hostname, and in the background, you can observe the data packets being updated.

+- After observing the SSH traffic, to disconnect from the Linux VM, type exit in the terminal.
+This will close the SSH connection.

 <img width="1800" alt="Screenshot 2024-11-04 at 2 05 01 PM" src="https://github.com/user-attachments/assets/1bd9bd66-c3fa-44c5-bff6-bde96bb599d4">

 </p>